grinnelldennis/gitting-started/README.md

 ## About You
 What are your names as they appear on the class roster?
-> Chun Chan
+> Chun Chan, Philip Kiely

 What do you prefer to be called?
-> Dennis
+> Dennis, Philip

 What are your GitHub usernames?
-> grinnelldennis
+> grinnelldennis, philipkiely

 Why are you taking this course?
-> Because I want to learn the intricacies of operating systems!
+> Because I want to learn the intricacies of operating systems! (d)
+> Because I appreciate the need to understand the intricacies behind the abstractions that I enjoy while working in Python & similar (p)

 Do you have any concerns about this course?
-> I'm worried with the amount of time this course might take up.
+> I'm worried with the amount of time this course might take up. (d)
+> ^Me too.
+Also, I look around and see a lot of really smart upperclassmen with more experience than me (p)

 Look over the course schedule page.
 Which scheduled topics look most interesting to you?
-> I'm excited to learn more about concurrency stuff.
+> I'm excited to learn more about concurrency stuff.  (d)
+> I'm excited to learn about file storage. (p)

 Do you have any questions about the course?
-> I will let you know when I have some!
+> I will let you know when I have some! (d)
+> ^same (p)

 Do you have any other questions for me?
-> I'm good.
+> I'm good. (d & p)

 ## About this course
 You can work together to submit one set of answers to these questions where appropriate.
 Refer to the [course syllabus](http://www.cs.grinnell.edu/~curtsinger/teaching/2018S/CSC213/syllabus/) for course policies.